unlimitediw/SVM/Project3.md

 <a name="performance"></a>
-## Kernel SVM and Performance imporving
+## Kernel SVM and Performance Imporving
 * Performance Comparision for different kernel:
     * The test data size is 814, the training data is 3000
     * '>=50k' is positive in my model.